IDAES/idaes-pse/docs/install/index.rst

 2. Open a terminal window
 3. Run the script you downloaded in (1).
 4. Follow the :ref:`min_install_generic` instructions.
+5. The IPOPT solver depends on the GNU FORTRAN libraries, which are not bundled with it.
+Unless you know that these are already installed on your system, you should manually install them using "conda" with this command:

+        ``conda install -y -c anaconda gfortran_linux-64``

 .. _min_install_osx: